kammitama5/kammitama5.github.io/_posts/2017-8-23-Wednesday-August-23rd.md

 - So far, so good.
 A gentleman from their company even got in touch with me about how they could give me the best experience during my trial, which I thought was really great.

+## Functional Programming in Mathematica

+- Yes, there is an [entire section](http://reference.wolfram.com/language/guide/FunctionalProgramming.html) in the documentation on that

 ## Solving algebraic problems in Mathematica

 - It of course does imaginary numbers